 Although some savings accounts may not accrue high-interest earnings, there are still plenty of benefits and reasons why having a savings account is important to your overall financial health.

-Some types of investments feel like you need a degree to get started, but savings accounts are easy to open.
+Some accounts feel like you need a degree to get started, but savings accounts can be easy to open.
 Most banks, like SouthEast Bank, can help you with the paperwork and set one up in no time, either in person or online, with the correct documentation.

 Having a savings account allows you to keep some of your money separate from your checking account and away from accidentally using it to get that take-out.

 With a savings account, you can easily put money aside for emergencies, vacations, or whatever else you are working towards in the future.
-They are easily accessible as well, allowing you to withdraw from the account as needed without having to wait a certain amount of time as you do with other investment accounts.
+They are also more easily accessible, allowing you transfer funds between deposit accounts or withdraw funds without penalty, so long as you’re within the withdrawal limits, if any, set by your bank.

 Drawbacks to a Savings Account